 - First contact resolution: Target 70%+

-- Complaint recurrence rate: Repeat complaints on same issue
+- Complaint recurrence rate: Repeat complaints on the same operational issue

 5. Online Reputation